chrislarson1/GU-ANLY-5800/README.md

 ---

+### Communication
+Course content will be published to this [GitHub repository](https://github.com/chrislarson1/GU-ANLY-5800), while all deliverables will be submitted through [Canvas](https://georgetown.instructure.com/courses/213744).
+We also have a dedicated Discord server, which is the preferred forum for all course communications. **Please join our [Discord](https://discord.gg/uztAhx8P) server at your earliest convenience.
+In order for the teaching staff to associate your GU, GH, and Discord profiles, please enter your information into this [table](https://docs.google.com/spreadsheets/d/1MmJepoJmrjDOULWWtgQBb1BS7SvfRn70_MfWoeUH2Qg/edit?usp=sharing) to gain access to course materials and communications.**

+---

 ### JetStream2 Access
 As part of this course, you will have access to Jupyter notebooks with A100s (40GB) hosted on the [JetStream2 cluster](https://jetstream-cloud.org/documentation-support/index.html).
 This is a shared resource and will be made available ahead of the first assignment.